-Students will be sketching and creating samples and the course will culminate in a fashion presentation to showcase the student designs in an exciting and professional setting.
-This presentation will be held on the final day of the program, Friday, August 9, 2018.
+Students will be sketching and creating samples, and the program will culminate in a fashion presentation to showcase the students’ designs in an exciting and professional setting.
+This presentation will be held on the final day of the program, Friday, July 24.
 More details coming soon.

 Final Academic Obligation

-Jeffrey Mayer – Associate Professor Fashion Design, Co-Director School of Design
+Jeffrey Mayer – Professor Fashion Design, Co-Director of the Fashion Design Program

 His teaching within the program varies from hands-on design in the area of Construction, Flat Pattern, Draping and Illustration to Textiles and the History of Fashion.

-Todd Conover – Associate Professor Fashion Design, Co-Director School of Design
+Todd Conover – Associate Professor Fashion Design, Co-Director of the Fashion Design Program

 His teaching has included every facet of the program and as an internationally known metal smith and jewelry designer Todd has an especially strong background in accessory design and jewelry creation.